At Lakenham, we believe that our music curriculum should be:

 - be ambitious in their own musical development- aspire

-This is embedded in the classroom activities as well as weekly singing assemblies, various concerts and performances, a Musical Theatre Club, the learning of instruments, and the joining of our music ensemble(s).
-The elements of music are taught in class lessons led by specialists from the music services where children also learn how to play instruments such as the recorder, ukulele and drumming.
+Our music curriculum, written in conjunction with specialists from the Norfolk Music Service, is embedded in classroom activities as well as weekly singing assemblies, various concerts and performances.
+We follow three threads from Year 1 through to Year 6: Theory, History, Culture and Community, and Practical.
+The elements of music are taught in fortnightly class lessons led by specialists from the Norfolk Music Service(NMS), where children also learn how to read and write music, and play instruments such as the ukulele, keyboard and djembe drums.
 In doing so they begin to understand the creation of notes and rhythm, as well as how to read basic music notation.
 They also learn how to compose, focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.
-The school subscribes to the online resources Charanga, Sing Up and Fischy Music and uses BBC Ten Pieces as a stimulus.

-Music is also used as part of everyday routines such as entering the classroom, walking into assembly and mindfulness sessions.
-This is not designed as simply background music but is chosen specifically to increase knowledge of different styles of music, introduce the children to British music, create an appropriate atmosphere and increase wellbeing.
+Music is also used as part of everyday routines such as entering the classroom, walking into assembly, our CALM room, and mindfulness sessions.
+This is not designed as simply background music but is chosen specifically to increase knowledge of different styles of music, introduce the children to local music, create an appropriate atmosphere and increase wellbeing.